ADA Information Phone:

 General ADA Information:

 Capitol Hearing rooms and House and Senate Chambers have universal access.
 Hearing assistance devices are available for all hearing rooms and chambers.
-ADA accommodation requests should be directed to Karen Hupp, ADA Coordinator, at
+ADA accommodation requests should be directed to Renee HK LeBlond, ADA Coordinator, at

 click to enlarge)

-- Powered doors and a ramp are located on the east side of the building with access gained from the front of the Capitol (Court Street).
+- Powered doors and a ramp are located on the south side of the building with access gained from the State Street side of the Capitol.

 - Emergency alarms in the Capitol are equipped with flashing strobes for deaf and hard-of-hearing persons.

 Unisex: 2nd through 4th floors on the House and Senate Wings and on the 3rd floor, outside House Gallery.

 Men: Ground floor, west of Hearing Room 50 and on 1st floor by Kiosk.

 Women: Ground floor, east side of Hearing Room 50 and on 1st floor by Kiosk.

 - Hearing rooms are wheelchair accessible.
 If a large group of wheelchair users is planning to attend a specific meeting, please notify Legislative Administration at least 24-hours before the hearing, Room 140-A or call

 503-986-1848, so arrangements can be made for additional wheelchair space.